Appu26J/JWinRegistry/README.md

-# Windows Registry
+# JWinRegistry
-A Java library which allows you to execute registry commands in Java, in just one line of code.
+A Java library which allows you to execute Windows registry commands in Java, in just one line of code.
 It's just like how you use the *REG* command in Command Prompt.

 ### Example Usage